sindelio/node-school-workshoppers/README.md

 - expressworks (Express framework for Node.js)

 ### Note
 Among my solutions for the workshoppers there are some of the official solutions because they were much better than mine at the time.
+Also, the git-it and the how-to-npm workshoppers are done in a GUI (Graphical User Interface), so there's no code for those.
+I took screenshots of their completed state as proof of finishing them.

 ### Licensing
 This code is distributed under [the MIT license](https://github.com/sindelio/node_school_workshoppers/blob/master/LICENSE).